 If you’re facing a DWI administrative suspension, the penalties depend on your prior offenses in Madison County, MO or elsewhere in Missouri:

-- First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Madison County after 30 days.
+- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Madison County, MO area after 30 days.

 - Second DWI/DUI Offense: Leads to a 1-year revocation period in Madison County, MO, or a 5-year license denial if the prior offense was within the past 5 years.